 This pay structure provides a fixed salary with some performance motivation factors that can employ a cross-section of people in the field.
 It also helps to compensate part of the downsides linked to the commission-only compensations by presenting a much more stable income.

-→ Learn more: how much does a mortgage loan officer makes?
+→ Learn more: how much does a mortgage loan officer make?

-Due to their simplicity, they are mostly adopted by organizations in their attempts to provide better customer service by being completely transparent on charges.
-Standardizing the compensation for each loan eliminates the problem of MLOs chasing after the biggest loan amounts thus helping lenders to provide the best service.
+Due to their simplicity, they are mostly adopted by organizations in their attempts to provide better customer service by being completely transparent about charges.
+Standardizing the compensation for each loan eliminates the problem of MLOs chasing after the biggest loan amounts, thus helping lenders to provide the best service.

 4. Hourly Wage